-We report to you our opinion as to whether the financial statements give a true and fair view and whether the financial statements and the part of the Directors' Remuneration Report to be audited have been properly prepared in accordance with the Companies Act 1985.
-We also report to you if, in our opinion, the information given in the Directors' Report is consistent with the financial statements.
+We report to you our opinion as to whether the financial statements give a true and fair view and whether the Financial Statements and the part of the Directors' Remuneration Report to be audited have been properly prepared in accordance with the Companies Act 1985.
+We also report to you whether in our opinion the information given in the Directors' Report is consistent with the Financial Statements.
 In addition, we report to you if, in our opinion, the Company has not kept proper accounting records, if we have not received all the information and explanations we require for our audit, or if information specified by law regarding directors' remuneration and other transactions is not disclosed.

 We review whether the Corporate Governance Statement reflects the Company's compliance with the nine provisions of the 2006 FRC Combined Code specified for our review by the Listing Rules of the Financial Services Authority, and we report if it does not.
-We are not required to consider whether the board's statements on internal control cover all risks and controls, or form an opinion on the effectiveness of the Company's corporate governance procedures or its risk and control procedures.
+We are not required to consider whether the Board's statements on internal control cover all risks and controls, or form an opinion on the effectiveness of the Company's corporate governance procedures or its risk and control procedures.

-We read other information contained in the Annual Report and consider whether it is consistent with the audited financial statements.
-The other information comprises only the Performance Summary, Investment Objective, Investment Policy, the Chairman's Statement, the Manager's Review, the Investment Portfolio Summary, Board of Directors, the Directors' Report, the unaudited part of the Directors' Remuneration Report, Corporate Governance Statement, and the Statement of Directors' Responsibilities, Shareholder Enquiries, Notice of the Annual General Meeting and Corporate Information.
-We consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the financial statements.
+We read other information contained in the Annual Report as described in the contents section and consider whether it is consistent with the audited Financial Statements.
+The other information comprises only the Performance Summary, the Investment Objective, Investment Policy, the Chairman's Statement, the Manager's Review, the Investment Portfolio Summary, Board of Directors, the Directors' Report, the unaudited part of the Directors' remuneration Report, Corporate Governance Statement and the Statement of Directors' Responsibilities, Shareholder Enquiries, Notice of the Annual General Meeting and Corporate Information.
+We consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the Financial Statements.
 Our responsibilities do not extend to any other information.